MichalPaszkiewicz/iranianphrases/README.md

 chatori 			- how are you?

-chi kar ba			- how is it going?
+Che Khabar?			- how is it going?

 chi kar kardi		- what have you done?

 chi kar mikoni		- what are you doing?

-chi jelafa toe		- how dare you?
+Che Jelafata		- how dare you?

 ye lah ze			- in a moment